Kadary Richmond

-Kadary Richmond (born August 25, 2001) is an American college basketball player for the Seton Hall Pirates of the Big East Conference.
-He previously played for the Syracuse Orange.
+Kadary Richmond (born August 25, 2001) is an American basketball player for the Capital City Go-Go of the NBA G League.
+He played college basketball for the Syracuse Orange, Seton Hall Pirates and St. John's Red Storm.

 High school career

 Richmond played for Midwood High School in his hometown of Brooklyn as a freshman before transferring to South Shore High School.
 He helped South Shore win two Public Schools Athletic League Class AA titles.
 Richmond played a postgraduate season at Brewster Academy in Wolfeboro, New Hampshire.
 He averaged 12.5 points, six rebounds and 3.8 assists per game, receiving First Team All-New England Preparatory School Athletic Council Class AAA honors.
 A four-star recruit, Richmond committed to playing college basketball for Syracuse over offers from UConn, Florida State, Cincinnati and Georgetown.

 College career

-Syracuse University
+Syracuse Orange

 On December 3, 2020, Richmond made his first career start for Syracuse in the absence of Buddy Boeheim.
 He recorded a freshman season-high 16 points, seven rebounds, six assists, four steals and three blocks in a 75–45 win over Niagara.
 As a freshman, he averaged 6.3 points, 3.1 assists, 2.6 rebounds and 1.6 steals in 21 minutes per game.